hairykiwi/blogtemplate/_posts/2011-09-23-my-first-post.markdown

 That said, I've not found it completely straight-forward.
 I wanted to be able to edit my site from any browser, so needed some sort of front-end to GitHub.
 In the end I found [Cloud9](http://c9.io) which looked the business.
 GitHub does offer a code editor now, but you can't create files, which is a bit of a pain.

+So the process was; Create a github account then create a repository for your blog.
+Create a Cloud9 account.
+Sign into c9 using your github account.
+Clone your repository.
+Start editing.
+That was all fairly easy.
+But I'm either struggling with Git (having come from an SVN background) or there's something a little odd with Cloud9.
+I'm editing from a few different machines and I thought all of the repository is hosted with Cloud9.
+But weirdly, when I've switched machines, I've ended up having much older versions of files when I open them.

+Maybe it's all a lot simpler when I'm a little more solid on Git commands.
+For now I'm just hacking away with Add, Commit, Diff and Push.
+Mostly I want to get to a point that I'm happy with what Jekyll has to offer and figure out the rest of the toolchain as I go.